 IE Civil conducts events such as project management workshops, state level paper presentations (showcasing papers from geotechnical, environmental, and transportation fields), a Google Sketchup workshop, and guest lectures on topics such as off-shore and on-shore surveying.

 President: Ritwij Sinha

 Club E-Mail: email@example.com

 IECSE, the most popular Computer Science Club of Manipal, was founded back in 2007.
-It was started with a vision to further the knowledge and skill-set of its members, while uplifting the overall computer science culture of the entire college by putting it on the national map.
-They conduct weekly Code, Web, Dev and Design Meets along with various workshops.
-Their Technical column, Hashtag, keeps MIT updated with various technical advancements in college and all over the world.
+It was started with a vision to further the knowledge and skill-set of its members while uplifting the overall computer science culture of the entire college by putting it on the national map.
+They conduct weekly Code, Web-Dev, and Design Meets, along with various workshops.
+Their column, Hashtag, keeps MIT updated with various technological advancements in the college and all over the world.

-Prometheus, the second largest Technical Fest of MIT after TechTatva, is also conducted By IECSE.
-One of its events, HawkEye receives participation from all over the world.
-The club members have proved their mettle regularly in Microsoft Hackathons, Google Summer of Code and numerous campus events.
+Prometheus, the second largest technical Fest of MIT after TechTatva, is also conducted by IECSE.
+One of its events, HawkEye, receives participation from all over the world.
+It also holds the distinction of having organised the only Dribbble meet on campus.
+The club members have proved their mettle regularly in Microsoft Hackathons, Google Summer of Code, and numerous campus events.